Experiencing a mental health crisis?

 Please call the Southwest Washington Crisis Line (open 24/7/365) at 1.800.626.8137.
 The Crisis Line can help when you or a loved one is

 Do you need help advocating for your mental health needs?

-Visit our Counseling, Death and Grief, Drugs and Alcohol, Eating Disorders and Health Care resource pages for local agencies offering specific mental health and behavioral health services:
+Visit our Counseling, Death, Loss, and Grief, Drugs and Alcohol, Eating Disorders and Health Care resource pages for local agencies offering specific mental health and behavioral health services:

 Learn about different mental health issues in a way that is easy to understand.
 Also learn how to find low-cost medical care, what therapy is, why people get depressed, and more.

 More alternatives to self-injury based on what need you're trying to fill, like Buddy Project's Alternatives, and adds alternatives for those who self-injure to distract themselves, to take up time, or because they are feeling scared or have other reasons they self-injure.

 The Butterfly Project is an alternative to self-harming by taking a marker and drawing a butterfly on the area where the self-harm usually occurs.
 You then name the butterfly after someone you love and care about a lot.
 You must let the butterfly fade naturally; if you self-harm before it fades, the butterfly dies.

 Supporting a loved one who self-injures

 Learn how to support your friend by being informed, managing your feelings, finding ways to help, discovering things to avoid, and knowing what to do if your friend rejects help.

 How do I talk to my parents/caregivers?